flairNLP/flair/resources/docs/TUTORIAL_TRAINING_MODELS.md

 ### Step 3: Initialize the Model

 Depending on what you want to do, you need to initialize the appropriate model type.
-For sequence labeling (NER, part-of-speech tagging) you need the SequenceLabeler.
-For text classification you need to TextClassifier.
-For each model type, we are creating dedicated tutorials to better explain what they do.
+For sequence labeling (NER, part-of-speech tagging) you need the `SequenceLabeler`.
+For text classification you need the `TextClassifier.` For each model type, we are creating dedicated tutorials to better explain what they do.

 For this example, we use the SequenceLabeler since we do part-of-speech tagging: